hhd-dev/hhd/readme.md

 TDP remaining to what is set on the BIOS level.
 Vendors that offer this functionality without an ACPI implementation (such as Ayaneo), use RyzenAdj on Windows (can be seen on the Ayaneo Space directory).
-This is unfortunate, as RyzenAdj does not hold a lock while performing SMU calls, and may perform them at the same time as the GPU driver which can confuse it and cause a kernel panic.
+This is not ideal, as RyzenAdj does not hold a lock while performing SMU calls, and may perform them at the same time as the GPU driver which can confuse it and cause a kernel panic.
 We have recorded crashes with it both on Windows and Linux with implementations